elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 "ber"
 ```

-You will see that Elixir has excellent support for working with strings.
-It also supports many of the Unicode operations.
-In fact, Elixir passes all the tests showcased in the article ["The string type is broken"](http://mortoray.com/2013/11/27/the-string-type-is-broken/).

 ## Charlists

 Our tour of our bitstrings, binaries, and strings is nearly complete, but we have one more data type to explain: the charlist.